marcosrioj/domain-checker/README.md

 - Push to `main` and GitHub Actions will build and publish `dist` to Pages (workflow: `.github/workflows/deploy.yml`).
 - The workflow sets `BASE_PATH` to `/<repo-name>/` so assets load under the Pages path; you can override by setting a different `BASE_PATH` env or editing `vite.config.ts`.
 - First time setup: in your repo’s Settings → Pages, select “GitHub Actions” as the source.
 After the first successful run, Pages will be live at `https://<username>.github.io/<repo-name>/`.
+- If the deploy step fails with a 404, it means Pages is not enabled yet.
+Enable it via Settings → Pages (source: GitHub Actions), then rerun the workflow.